Stranger Things Season 2 Trailer Will Byers Inside Out

-Netflix unveiled the trailer for the highly anticipated second season of Stranger Things at Comic-Con in San Diego, CA on Saturday night and it looks like the people of Hawkins, IN are not finished with the Upside Down just yet.
+Netflix unveiled the trailer for the highly anticipated second season of Stranger Things at Comic-Con in San Diego on Saturday night and it looks like the people of Hawkins, ID are not finished with the Upside Down just yet.

 Advertisement